Thermal-fluctuation mechanism of long-term corrosion of glass caused by internal stress: processes of depolymerization, impurity migration and fracturing on an atomic scale: Discussion

 \subsubsection{Diffusion of chemical elements}

-The presented above EDX analysis (Section~\ref{sec:results_EDX}) demonstrates the redistribution of alkali metal elements in glass as a result of glass deterioration.
+The EDX analysis presented above (Section~\ref{subsec:results_EDX}) demonstrates the redistribution of alkali metal elements in glass as a result of glass deterioration.
 Na and K concentrations are seen to drastically decrease in domains of degraded glass whilst they remain high in domains of undegraded glass (Figs.~\ref{fig:Beads_maps}, \ref{fig:Beads_K-Na_profiles}\,a,\,c and \ref{fig:Artificial_aging_profiles}\,b).
 Moreover, line profiles of elemental distribution (Fig.~\ref{fig:Beads_K-Na_profiles}\,b,\,d) show that Na and K move from the degraded domains to undegraded ones.
 Gaussian decay of K and Na concentrations in the core direction with the profiles maxima at the core-shell interface and abrupt drop of the concentrations in the shell direction point that Na and K accumulated at the interface when migrated from the shell domain, and the further diffusion of these elements took place from the interface in the direction to the bead depth and could not occur in the opposite one.
-Remark, that a fissure is often detected close to the core-shell interface (Fig.~\ref{fig:Glass_SEM}\,a, \ref{sec:KSS_FTIR}) that has arisen due to stress, which reaches maximum at that place.
+Remark, that a fissure is often detected close to the core-shell interface (Online Resource~\ref{esm:fig_KPbSbO5}, Fig.~ESM~\ref{esm:fig_KPbSbO5}.1\,a) that has arisen due to stress, which had been maximum at that place.

-The phenomenon of the directed migration of alkali atoms obviously cannot be a routine temperature-driven diffusion process.
-It should be controlled by some anisotropic force, e.g., by the internal stress.
+The phenomenon of the directed migration of alkali atoms obviously cannot be an ordinary temperature-driven diffusion process.
+It should be governed by some anisotropic force, e.g., by the internal stress.
 We explain this observation within the above thermal-fluctuation model \cite{2020_Glas_depolimer}.

 As discussed previously \cite{KSS_Electron_microscopy}, the domain around the bead orifice softened during tumbling at elevated temperature and than gradually vitrified again with bead cooling down to form the shell.
 Its vitrification rate was the lowest, hence, its specific volume was also lower than that of the core after bead cooling \cite{Glass_Technology}.
 This gave rise to the internal stress in the shell domain, which reached maximum at the core-shell interface.
 Thus, alkali elements diffused in the direction of the internal stress gradient (along the steepest ascent of stress) and gathered at the layer of the maximum stress. \footnote{ The strain-enhanced diffusion phenomenon is analogous to the diffusion of metals atoms that occurs during the internal gettering process often employed for the integrated circuit manufacturing \cite{Internal_gettering-1,Internal_gettering-Multy-Si,Internal_gettering-Si-PV} } In analogy with the glass depolymerization, an elementary act of the atom migration also comprise breaking of interatomic bonds complemented, however, with hops of diffusing atoms.
 Bond breaking probability increases in the stress gradient direction, thus the probability of an atom hop along the steepest ascent of stress is some higher than in the opposite direction.
 Hence, atoms hop some more frequently in this direction and in average a directed diffusion should occur along the steepest ascent of the internal stress, with atoms being gathered at the layer of maximum stress.